arunksingh16/aws-cdk-examples/README.md

 ### cdk commands

 - `cdk diff`
+- `cdk bootstrap`
 - `cdk list --long` -  lists the names of all of the stacks in our CDK App.
 - `cdk synth`
 - `cdk deploy --outputs-file ./`
 - `cdk doctor`

+### Synthesis
+- `cdk synth` generated the cfn template by traversing the app tree.
+It invokes the synthesize method on all constructs.
+It also generates unique ID for cfn.

+### Assets
+- file bundled with cdk app.
+Like lambda functions.
+How these assests get deployed?
+The ans is: `cdk bootstrap` deploys a `CDKToolkit` cloudformation stack which will create s3 bucket to store assets and cfn templates.

 ### Best Practices
 - using Parameters in our CDK applications is not recommended from the AWS team.